redis-developer/redis-om-python-flask-skeleton-app/README.md

 $ cd redis-om-python-flask-skeleton-app
 ```

-### Start a Redis Server, or Configure your Redis Enterprise Cloud Credentials
+### Start a Redis Stack Database, or Configure your Redis Enterprise Cloud Credentials

-Next, we'll get a Redis Server up and running.
+Next, we'll get a Redis Stack database up and running.
 If you're using Docker:

 ```bash
 $ docker-compose up -d